dan-cl/Simple_Bank/README.md

 # Simple Bank

 Simple Bank was created by Dan Clissold.
 It's a simple application that creates a bank account to track your current balance.
 It has a limited overdraft to keep your finances in-check.
-And to make sure your money safe, it includes some basic security.
+And to make sure your money is safe, it includes some basic security.

 ### How was it built?